NixOS/rfcs/rfcs/0058-secrets-for-services.md

 * "Side-car" service: A privileged systemd service running the fetcher function to retrieve the secret, and initially create the service namespace
-* Secrets scope: provides a context in swhich secrets are accessible as attributes resolving to path names within the private namespace
+* Secrets scope: provides a context in which secrets are accessible as attributes resolving to path names within the private namespace

 The general idea is centered around this simple process: